TobiasJacob/geop/crates/modern-brep-kernel-book/src/chapter_6_faq.md

 ## Why are faces constrained by 3d edges, not by 2d edges in parameter space?

 Two touching faces have to be bound by the same edge in 3d space.
 This is useful for watertight meshes.
-Geop generates watertight meshers, because first the edges are rasterized, then the inner parts of the faces, and then the gap is bridged.
+Geop generates watertight meshes, because first the edges are rasterized, then the inner parts of the faces, and then the gap is bridged.

 It becomes more interesting in cases, where the face boundaries can only be approximated.
 Doing this in parameter space might seem easier at first glance, but there will still be a point in time where the 3d edge has to be created, and projected back to the parameter space of the second face.
 So there is not really a performance gain.